turris-cz/user-docs/docs/basics/support.md

 ![reForis: Reports to download](reforis-diagnostics-reports.png)

+!!! warning
+    The diagnostics data may contain sensitive information.
+Don't allow it to be publicly available, e.g. on the forum or in GitLab issues.
+    Use it only for communication to our support or for your internal purposes.

 #### If you can't find the diagnostics

 In that case, your router is, for some reason, stuck in some old version of the